EmelineFavreau/EmelineFavreau.github.io/cv.md

 ### Outreach
-- 2019: Science pen pal with a US-based student from [Letters to a Pre-Scientist](https://www.prescientist.org/)
+- 2019-20: Science pen pal with a US-based student from [Letters to a Pre-Scientist](https://www.prescientist.org/).
+Exchanging four letters a year.
 - 2018: QMUL Festival of Communities in London
 - 2017: [Science SoapBox](http://www.sciencesoapbox.org/) volunteer in Brighton
 - 2014: NHM Researchers' Night in London